Jon Karamatsu

-Jon Riki Karamatsu was a Democratic member of the Hawaii House of Representatives, representing the state's 41st district from 2002 to 2011.
+Jon Riki Karamatsu is a former Democratic member of the Hawaii House of Representatives, representing the state's 41st district from 2002 to 2011.

 On October 16, 2007, at about 1:15 a.m., Karamatsu lost control of his vehicle and struck a concrete pillar while travelling west-bound on the Moanalua Freeway.
 Karamatsu failed a police sobriety test and was found to have a blood alcohol content of .171 - more than twice the legal limit of .08.
 Karamatsu had previously been cited by law enforcement for speeding violations.

 As a result of the October 2007 incident, Karamatsu stepped down from his position as Vice Speaker of the Hawaii House of Representatives.

-In November 2008, it was announced that Karamatsu will serve as Chair of the House Judiciary Committee.
+In November 2008, it was announced that Karamatsu would serve as Chair of the House Judiciary Committee.

 In 2010, instead of running for re-election in his house seat, Karamatsu decided to run for lieutenant governor.
 However, in the primary election, he came in at sixth place.